dbt-labs/docs.getdbt.com/website/docs/tutorial/1a-setting-up-bigquery.md

    - If you don't have a Google Cloud Platform account you will be asked to create one.
    - If you do have one (or multiple) it will likely log you into your oldest account.
 Check which Google account is being used by clicking your face in the top right corner.

-2. Create a new project for this tutorial
+2. Create a new project for this tutorial:

    - If you've just created a BigQuery account, you'll be prompted to create a new project straight away.
    - If you already have an existing organization, you can select the project drop down in the header bar, and create a new project from there.